AElfProject/AElf/docs/resources/smart-contract-apis/multi-token.md

 ```

 - **controller** the controller address.
-- **organization_creation_input_bytes** if the controller's organization does not initialize, you can use this as parameter to create it using CreateOrganization in Associate contract.
+- **organization_creation_input_bytes** if the controller's organization is not initialized, you can use this as parameter to create it using CreateOrganization in Association contract.

 ### **GetResourceUsage**